top of page

 These are my noteworthy licenses, certifications and accomplishments:

-• LPC (Licensed professional counselor)
+• LPC (Licensed professional counselor) (Arizona)

-• LISAC (Licensed independent substance abuse counselor)
+• LIAC (Licensed independent addiction counselor) (Arizona)

 • NCC (National cerrtified counselor)

-• NFC (National clinical forensic counselor)
+• NCFC (National clinical forensic counselor)

 • AMTP (Anger management treatment professional)